mjawwad19/MKS21X-FinalProject/README.md

 1/16/2019
 - Added List functionality to graphs, though negatives < -9 regardless of how the conditions are placed will shift an extra 1.
 Fixed this by changing the List table string layout from horizontal to vertical. (methods List + ALToString).
 Updated calculator to match/played around with new modes to make sure they work.
 Updated instructions(Jawwad)
+- Started debugging the new interface.
+Fixed a bug in PEMDAS where entering an invalid argument broke the code.
+Will continue working on PEMDAS to provide better help messages.
+(Peihua)